A Deep Cycle Battery Assassin

 New vs. Fried

 In case the context of the last photo was lost, this is a new stator and a fried stator.
-This alt was also thermistor protected but the battery bank was simply too large, and regularly over discharged, for the alternator to adequately self protect itself.
-Again, in this case a properly installed external regulator with alternator temp sensor, would have saved this alternator.
+This alt was also thermistor protected but the battery bank was simply too large, and regularly over-discharged, for the alternator to adequately self protect itself.
+In this case a properly installed external regulator with an alternator temp sensor, would have saved this alternator.

 Voltage Profile – Temp Protected Auto Alternator

 So what does the charge voltage actually look like with a thermistor protected alt charging a deep cycle house bank?
 It looks like this.